CrystleYS/PIAIC_Q2_B61/1- 201_UV_LiteLLM/readme.md

 UV(unified Python) Manage file structure, It writes on RUST.

-RUST is a WAP Assembly to convert all language covert into WAP Assembly Code
+RUST is a WAP Assembly language to convert all language covert into WAP Assembly Code

 RUST is near to Binary Language.

+Downloading = Parallel instead of series.
+Lightening fast Speed is extremely fast.

 [Python UV: The Ultimate Guide to the Fastest Python Package Manager](https://www.datacamp.com/tutorial/python-uv)